 • Running Socks

-That is why it is essential you invest in high-quality running socks as they can provide you with an additional grip that will help stabilize your feet inside the shoes.
-Moreover, less movement inside the shoes will help reduce friction, and in turn, this will lead to fewer blisters.
+It is essential you invest in high-quality running socks as they can provide you with an additional grip that will help stabilize your feet inside the shoes.

 • Running Gloves

 Running gloves can keep your hands warm, especially when you run during the cold season.
-If you haven’t experienced it yet, you would be surprised how cold your hands can get when the temperature is in the high 40s and you are trying to get a good run in.
-Aside from this, gloves can also be helpful to prevent wounds should you fall while you are running.
+You would be surprised how cold your hands can get when the temperature is in the high 40s.
+Gloves can also be helpful to prevent wounds should you fall while you are running.

 • Reflective Gear